God's love and the Holy Spirit

 We could say from a human perspective: God is very lovable, so if you get to know Him, you will love Him!

 When we love God we are naturally close to Him.
-This makes sense because the more you love someone the closer you are to them.
+This makes sense because the more you love someone the more you want to be close to them.
 To get close to God and stay close, you must cultivate a relationship with Him!
 You cultivate a relationship with God just as you would someone you love.

 If anyone loves Me, he will keep My word; and My Father will love him, and We will come to him, and make Our abode with him.
 He who does not love Me does not keep My words; and the word which you hear is not Mine, but the Father's who sent Me.
 These things I have spoken to you, while abiding with you.
 NASB®

-Jesus is our example on how to love God.
+Jesus is our example on how to love God through obeying.
 Jesus says in John 14:31.

-- Read John 15:1–11 and 1 John 3:24 & 4:13, 16.
-These verses give you a glimpse of dwelling with Jesus or abiding with Him and His Spirit.
-Abide means to dwell, to remain with someone, or, in other words, to be one with Jesus in heart, mind, and will.
-We could say that if we are abiding with Christ, then we are in a mutual love relationship with Him.
-When we are living in this type of intimacy with God, the Spirit will be controlling us.
+- Read John 15:4-11 and 1 John 3:24, 4:13, 16.
+These verses give a glimpse into how and why we abide with Jesus and His Spirit.
+Abide means to dwell, to remain with someone, or in other words, to be one with Jesus in heart, mind, and will through His Spirit within us.
+We could say that if we are abiding with Jesus, then we are in a mutual love relationship with Him.
+When we are living in this type of intimacy with God, the Spirit is there controlling us.
 If you are struggling with wanting a close relationship with God, ask Him what is stopping you?
 It might be a sin or it could be your hormones speaking to you.
 This would be a good time to ask God how you can specifically love Him.
 (What you have studied in the 3 other principles should give you some ideas.)
-Write out what God’s Spirit showed you.
+Write out what God's Spirit showed you.
 Ask Him to empower you to live out what He just showed you.